-If you’ve been living and loving the rural lifestyle in small-town America, facing a move to a big city can seem daunting.
+If you’ve been living and loving the rural lifestyle in small-town America, moving to an urban area can seem daunting.
 You might not know where to start.
 Not only do you need to find a place to rent or buy in a good area, but you also need to adapt to higher living costs and know how your budget and lifestyle will adapt to new surroundings.

 If you’re planning a country to city move, this guide can help you know what things to consider and prepare for when making this change.

 Many people consider moving to an urban area first, and then start looking for work — especially in cities where the job market is growing.
 However, your small town probably didn’t have as many qualified physical therapists, teachers, tech analysts or engineers to fill positions, so getting a job might not have been too difficult.